dormant-chicken/sortty/README.md

 [--fancy or -f] is not used by default, meaning the program will use a '#' character for the bars instead of a fancy bar

+[-i --info] is off, meaning it will not show the sorting information after sorting

+[-g --green] is off, meaning it will not color the array green after sorting

-[--bar_size or -b] is 2, meaning the program will display the bars with a width of 2 terminal characters
+[--bar_size or -b] is 1, meaning the program will display the bars with a width of 1 terminal characters

 [--wait_time or -w] is 75, meaning the program wlll wait 75ms before refreshing the screen